 - Attach the top to the storage frame using the piano hinge.

-AND it has the perfect amount of storage too!
+AND it has the perfect amount of storage space too!

 What do you think?
 Have you built a storage ottoman?